coinop-logan/zap-trails/first-writeup.md

 Let's start talking in terms of zap *networks*.
 These are directed graphs, and you could imagine them fruitfully as a set of neurons (accounts) and synapses firing (zaps - pun appreciated!).

 Even before introducing pruning tools, spam will have a hard time getting onto a feed built solely from zap networks.
-If I have only zapped friends and talented artists, and they have only zapped content they in turn value, and so on, we can safely assume it will be several iterations into the above zap trail algorithm before spam shows up.
+If I have only zapped friends and talented artists, and they have only zapped content they in turn value, and so on, we can probably follow zap trails out for quite some time before seeing any spam.

 This is related to the fact there is no objective feed to hijack or buy your way into.
 The algorithm never looks at any central, global list of zaps (or upvotes, or follows) to find globally popular content.
-Instead the algorithm crawls through the network, using the user's zaps as a starting point in an organically built web of trust (or value).
+Instead the algorithm crawls through the network, using the user's zaps as a starting point in an organically built "web of value".

 To get you to see spam, a spammer would have to find an account downstream of your zaps, and somehow get that account to zap their content.
 The further downstream they aim, the more likely we might imagine their chance of success, but also the further down your feed the spam would appear.